 We make every effort to maintain a full educational service, but on some occasions circumstances arise which lead to disruption.
 Schools may be affected by, for example, severe weather, temporary interruption of transport, power failures or difficulties of fuel supply.
 In such cases we shall do all we can to let you know about the details of closure or re-opening.
-We shall keep you in touch by using letters, notices in local shops and community centres, announcements in local churches and announcements in the press and on local radio.
-There will also be updates on the website www.eastdunbarton.gov.uk
+We shall keep you updated using the usual digital methods of communication used by the school i.e. email, groupcall, twitter, facebook.
+There will also be updates on the website www.eastdunbarton.gov.uk.